 - Start with mixing the flour with salt and baking powder.
 Take a large bowl and whisk together these powdered ingredients to form a single mixture.

 - Next, add some water and oil simultaneously to the mixture and using your hand or a fork, combine them properly.
-We recommend that you use our hand because then you will be able to properly mix the ingredients.
+We recommend that you use your hand because then you will be able to properly mix the ingredients.
 Or you can use a mixer as well.
-But mixing by hand is still recommended.
+(But hand mixing is best).
 Knead with your hands, squeezing the mixture thoroughly to ensure it gets properly moist and forms a smooth, fluffy dough.
 When you are adding water, make sure that you do not overdo it.
 If the dough gets watery and inconsistent, it will not make a good tortilla.
 So, if you think you have added more water than you should have, you can always balance it by adding more flour.
 But remember, you will end up having dough for more servings.
 You can use whatever quantity you want and store the rest for later use.
 Make sure to use the dough within 1-2 days.

 - Once your dough is prepared, form it into a ball and let it sit aside for 15-20 minutes.
 Cover the dough with a paper towel.
 It will keep the dough preserved.